rosekal/ToDoList/README.md

 A simple C# program designed as a to-do list generator.

 # Features
+* To Do List
+ * Create a to do list by entering new tasks
+ * Check off completed tasks will cross out task
+ * Delete tasks via right-click
 * Auto back-up feature to back-up the list and what has been checked off
   * Saves every 5 minutes
   * Saves everytime when closing application